 Ms Rowlatt is an experienced director in the civil service and is currently Chief Analyst and Strategy Director at the Department for Transport.
 She has been Chief Economist in several government departments, and has held policy director roles at the Department for Work and Pensions and the Department for International Development.
 She is also a board member of the Central and North West London NHS Foundation Trust, Voluntary Services Overseas, a Council Member for the Society of Business Economists and a Governor of Richmond Adult Community College.

 Ms Amanda Spielman - Independent Member of Council

-Amanda Spielman is Chair of Ofqual.
+Amanda Spielman was Chair of Ofqual.
+Ms Spielman is HM Chief Inspector OFSTED.
 She was a co-founder of the academy chain Ark Schools, where she was Research and Policy Director.
 She is a board member at Brunel University London and was a former Governor at STEMNET.
 She previously spent more than 15 years in finance, investment banking and strategy consulting at KPMG, Kleinwort Benson, Mercer Management Consulting and Nomura International.